-‘Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress
+’Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress

 AKA: Zen Master.
 Shutterstock.

-Chef Melissa King from Season 12 always looks happy, chill, and artfully put together, like an extra in a stock photo about restaurant owners.
+Chef Melissa King from Season 12 always looks happy, chill, and artfully put together — like an extra in a stock photo about restaurant owners.
 Melissa was on the winning team in the quickfire challenge and then got rave reviews for her charred radicchio.
 Marcus Samuelsson dorked out completely and Tom yelled “now THAT’S how you grill!” like he was auditioning for the next Michael Bay movie.
-Collicchio, radicchio, let’s call the whole thing off.
+Colicchio, radicchio, let’s call the whole thing off.

 Melissa chose her team based on chillness (Angelo and Karen) and it seemed to work out for her.
 Let’s see if she can maintain this same level of zen when Shenanigans is chewing her ear off about making a hibiscus-bruised geoduck with pine needle emulsion.

 1. Gregory Gourdet